sumnerevans/sumnerevans.com/content/about.md

 When I'm not working, I enjoy playing soccer, volleyball, and I've been getting into racquetball lately.
 During high school, I won the FRCCA State Championship with Denver Eagles my senior year.
 I also used to practice TaeKwonDo regularly, but I have not had enough time since I started college.
-While I did TaeKwonDo, I achieved my 3rd Degree Black Belt.
+While I did TaeKwonDo, I achieved my 3rd Degree Black Belt and won multiple state titles.

 This site is the place to get updates on my life.
 I maintain a [blog](/) here where I post occasionally.
-I post about my travels, technology, politics, etc.
+I post about my travels, technology, education, projects updates, politics, and many other random topics.
 On my portfolio page, I have an up-to-date overview of [my professional achievements][1].
 I also have an always-up-to-date link to my [resume](/portfolio/resume.pdf) there.
-You can also find links to all of the social media accounts that I actually use from this site.
+You can also find links to all of the social media accounts that I actually use in the footer of this site.

 Happy reading!